sedaprotocol/seda-overlay-ts/README.md

 └───┴────────────────────────────────────────────────────────────────────┴──────────┴───────────┴────────────────────┴────────┘
 ```

-This display shows the accrued fees available for withdrawal ("Pending Withdrawal") for each identity.
-A basic setup will typically show only identity 0.
+This display shows the accrued rewards available for withdrawal ("Pending Withdrawal") for each identity.
+A basic setup will typically show only one identity (identity 0).

 ## Withdrawing Rewards